spandandey12/Data534_project/notebooks/Jamie.md

 **Jan 29**
 - Refined the `forecast_mountains` loop.
-- **Decision:** Optimized the way the dataframe is initialized using `rownames(mountain)` to ensure the output table is easy for users to read at a glance.
+- Optimized the way the dataframe is initialized using `rownames(mountain)` to ensure the output table is easy for users to read at a glance.

 **Jan 30**
 - Review of the package vignette.